BMT West End Line: Service history

 On July 19, 2019, a project to install elevators at the 62nd Street/New Utrecht Avenue station was completed.
 Starting on September 18, 2021, and continuing until January 3, 2022, southbound D trains terminated at Bay 50th Street so work could be completed to protect Coney Island Yard from flooding.

-Chaining information

-The West End Line is chained BMT D. This is unrelated to the fact that since 2004, the primary service designator has also been D.

 Station listing

 In popular culture

 Over the years, the West End line has been featured in movies and television shows.